 The simple addition of a rug to your home is a great way of keeping your feet cosy and a relatively inexpensive way of adding colour and texture.
 A rug can transform any unloved area into a cosy corner.

-All our rugs are ethically sourced and we only buy from Fair Trade suppliers, many who carry the GoodWeave label, this is the best assurance that no child labour was used in the making of your rug.
-In order to earn the GoodWeave label, rug exporters and importers must be licensed under the GoodWeave certification program and sign a legally binding contract to adhere to GoodWeave’s no-child-labour standard; allow unannounced random inspections by local inspectors; and pay a licensing fee that helps support GoodWeave’s monitoring, inspections and education programs.
+All our rugs are ethically sourced and we only buy from Fair Trade suppliers, many who carry the GoodWeave label.
+This provides the best assurance that no child labour was used in the making of your rug.
+In order to earn the GoodWeave label, rug exporters and importers must be licensed under the GoodWeave certification program.
 Each certified rug features a numbered label on the reverse that can be traced back to the producer, linking you directly to the lives at the other end of the supply chain.

 Here are some tips to help you choose the perfect rug for your home.

 Which type of rug should I buy?

 We offer lots of rugs to choose from, all in different shapes, sizes and materials.
 If you are looking for a rug to blend in and complement your existing decor, you might like to take a look at our neutral tones.
 Alternatively if you are looking to make a bold statement, take a look at our bright and beautiful colourful pom-pom or round chindi rugs.

 Best of all we are delighted to be able to offer our exceptionally environmentally friendly PET rugs which are made from recycled plastic but are still incredibly soft.
 Brighten up your home, save your carpets and floors, save yourself some cleaning and help our environment!